 U.S. GAAP requires that SIF reports information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions, which represent the expendable resources that are available to support the operations of SIF at management's discretion; and net assets with donor restrictions, which represent resources whose use is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled or otherwise removed by actions of SIF.
-There were no net assets with donor restrictions as of December 31, 2023, 2022, and 2021.
+There were no net assets with donor restrictions as of December 31, 2024, 2023, and 2022.

 Use of estimates - In preparing financial statements in conformity with U.S. GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates include the allowance for credit losses and fair value measurement.
+Significant estimates include the allowance for credit losses, fair value measurement, and allocation of expenses from RSF to SIF.
 Actual results could differ from those estimates.